wataru-maeda/react-native-boilerplate/README.md

 ####

-This project centralizes the management of theme, including images, icons, fonts, colors within the [theme directory](https://github.com/wataru-maeda/react-native-boilerplate/blob/main/src/theme).
-For seamless integration of new assets, ensure their importation into the designated files where they will be utilized.
-This approach facilitates streamlined access to all assets via the theme structure.
-To further optimize performance, asset preloading has been incorporated into the boilerplate.
-This setup also supports the use of SVG files, offering extensive flexibility in managing visual resources.
-Assets are made effortlessly accessible for implementation across the project by importing them directly from the theme.

-Also, The project initially setup with color schema hook which you can easily detect the current theme from the book.
-Switch color based on the theme.
-You can import [`useColorScheme`](https://github.com/wataru-maeda/react-native-boilerplate/blob/feat/expo-router/hooks/useColorScheme.ts) hook which adapt both mobile and web.
-The hook return the current color scheme name and flag (isDark, isLight).
-So it's easy to switch the color based on the theme.
+The project simplifies asset and theme management through a centralized [`/theme`](https://github.com/wataru-maeda/react-native-boilerplate/tree/feat/expo-router/theme) directory that handles images, icons, fonts, and colors, with built-in asset preloading and SVG support for optimal performance, while also providing a custom `useColorScheme` hook (located in [`/hooks/useColorScheme.ts`](https://github.com/wataru-maeda/react-native-boilerplate/blob/feat/expo-router/hooks/useColorScheme.ts)) that automatically detects and adapts colors based on the current theme across both mobile and web platforms - making it easy to implement dynamic theming by returning the current color scheme name and flags (isDark, isLight) for conditional styling.

 </details>